DDS Fall (DENF)

 DENF 2722 Perio II:Nonsurgical Periodontal Therapy (1 Credit)

-This course in periodontics, is designed to introduce students to the basic principles of periodontal therapy.
-The core of the course will emphasize the initial phase of periodontal treatment and will expose students to the basic techniques used to eliminate the etiologic factors involved in the development of inflammatory periodontal diseases.
-Additionally, the student will be introduced to occlusion as it relates to the nonsurgical phase of periodontal therapy.
-Clinical decision criteria will be presented in order to familiarize students with the concepts of maintenance of periodontal health.
+This periodontics course is designed to introduce students to the basic principles of periodontal therapy.
+The core of the course will emphasize the initial phase of periodontal treatment and expose students to the basic techniques used to eliminate the etiologic factors involved in the development of inflammatory periodontal diseases.
 The scaling and root planning laboratory exercise will emphasize the skills that are essential to scale and root plane periodontally affected teeth.
 0-100 (DENT) Begin 2001D

 DENF 2962 Pediatric Dentistry I (1 Credit)

 This course introduces the learners to the fundamental knowledge areas and considerations related to provision of dental treatment to pediatric patients.
 Emphasis will be placed on dental disease, etiology and prevention, recognition and management of disorders common to childhood and the non-pharmacological behavior management.
-This course will introduce growth and development of the dental arches.
-A review of the cariogenic theories and caries prevalence as it relates to the developing child will be discussed.
-The course will provide indications and contraindications for fluoride supplementation and sealants, along with necessary information regarding oral hygiene instructions and nutrition requirements of these patients.
-Common periodontal problems in children will also be presented.
 0-100 (DENT) Begin 2001D

 DENF 3541 Emergency Procedures I (1 Credit)